AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task1_Hello/README.md

 ### What You’ll Learn
 - How to use **GitHub Copilot** to quickly scaffold boilerplate code.
-- How to create a REST API endpoint using Spring Boot.
+- How to create a REST API endpoint in .NET 8.
-- Basics of Java package organization and naming conventions.

 ---